johnalanbrook/prosperon/docs/game.md

 This is how resources are loaded in any given ur-type.
 Relative file paths work.
 So, in 'ball.js', it can reference 'hit.wav', and will play that file when it does; when bumper.js loads 'hit.wav', it will load the one located in its folder.

+An ur-type is a list of properties and functions.
+When the ur-type is created, an entity is spawned in the world, and the entity is pasted with all the properties of the ur-type.
+After that, hookup happens, for start, update, physupdate, etc, functions.

 The left flipper can use the root flipper flip sound by loading "../flip.wav".

 Absolute paths can be specified using a leading slash.
 The absolute path the bumper's hit sound is "/bumper/hit.wav".